 LAE shall not limit admission based on ethnicity, religion, national origin, gender, income level, disabling condition, proficiency in the English language or athletic ability.
 Pursuant to C.R.S.
 22-33-106, LAE may refuse to admit any pupil who has been expelled from another institution.

-During the preceding twelve months or who is in the process of being expelled from another Educational institution.
+During the preceding twelve months or who is in the process of being expelled from another educational institution.
 For scholars with either a 504 plan or an Individualized Education Plan (IEP), the Douglas County School District is required to review that documentation before Leman Academy of Excellence can make a final offer of enrollment to ensure that LAE can provide a Free Appropriate Public Education (FAPE).
 A child’s spot at Leman Academy of Excellence will be held until DCSD has reviewed your documentation.

 When grade levels are oversubscribed, LAE will hold a lottery.
 During the lottery process enrollment preferences will be given to scholars who meet the following criteria in the order listed: